-• Grades 1-12: \$.25 per school day
+• Grades 1-12: \$.25 per school day.
+Lost books must be replaced at the expense of the student who lost the book.

 Books should always be returned on the date stamped in the back of the book.
 There will be a one-day grace period after which fines will be charged.
 Book fines are not incurred on weekends, holidays, or during excused absences.
 All overdue books must be taken care of before report cards (or any records) are released, or exam exemptions awarded.